First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Temporal Logics

-In the context of answering ontology-mediated queries to be discussed in the sequel, we are interested in the \emph{data complexity} (when only the ABox is regarded as input) of the \emph{instance checking problem} for concepts constructed from concept names using $\sqcap$, $\sqcup$ and the existential restriction $\exists S.C$ (in other words, $\mathcal{ELUI}$-concepts).
-The \coNP{} upper bound in Table~\ref{DL-IC}(b) follows, e.g., from the results on the two-variable FO with counting quantifiers~\cite{DBLP:journals/iandc/Pratt-Hartmann09}, the \coNP{} lower bound for the ontology $\{\top \sqsubseteq A \sqcup B\}$ with a single Krom CI was established by~\citeauthor{DBLP:journals/jiis/Schaerf93}~\citeyear{DBLP:journals/jiis/Schaerf93}; see also Section~\ref{OBDAfor Temporal}.
-In fact, for \DL{} ontologies with Boolean CIs and RIs, this lower bound already holds for atomic queries (concept names) as we can encode instance queries in the ontology.
-This Krom CI can obviously be modelled with the help of a Krom RI; using the guarded RI $P \sqsubseteq R \sqcup Q$, one can capture the CI~$A \sqsubseteq B \sqcup C$, for which instance checking is also \coNP-hard; see, e.g.,~\cite{DBLP:conf/kr/GerasimovaKKPZ20}.
+In the context of answering ontology-mediated queries to be discussed in the sequel, we are interested in the \emph{data complexity} (when only the ABox is regarded as input) of the \emph{instance checking problem} for concepts constructed from concept names using $\sqcap$, $\sqcup$ and the qualified existential restriction $\exists S.C$ (in other words, $\mathcal{ELUI}$-concepts).
+The \coNP{} upper bound in Table~\ref{DL-IC}b follows, e.g., from the results on the two-variable FO with counting quantifiers~\cite{DBLP:journals/iandc/Pratt-Hartmann09}, the \coNP{} lower bound for the ontology $\{\top \sqsubseteq A \sqcup B\}$ with a single Krom CI was established by~\citeauthor{DBLP:journals/jiis/Schaerf93}~\citeyear{DBLP:journals/jiis/Schaerf93}; see also Section~\ref{OBDAfor Temporal}.
+This Krom CI can obviously be expressed by a Krom RI; using the guarded RI $P \sqsubseteq R \sqcup Q$, one can capture the CI~$A \sqsubseteq B \sqcup C$, for which instance checking is also \coNP-hard~\cite<e.g.,>{DBLP:conf/kr/GerasimovaKKPZ20}.
 The \ACz{} upper bound (FO-rewritablity, to be more precise) for Horn CIs and core RIs is a classical result of~\citeauthor{DBLP:conf/kr/CalvaneseGLLR06}~\citeyear{DBLP:conf/kr/CalvaneseGLLR06,CDLLR07}, which can be readily extended to Horn RIs~\cite{DBLP:conf/kr/KontchakovRWZ20}.
+The \ACz{} upper bound can also be extended to Krom RIs for atomic queries (which is essentially the consistency problem).
+On the other hand, for \DL{} ontologies with (guarded) Boolean RIs, \coNP-hardness already holds for atomic queries (concept names) as we can encode instance queries in the ontology by using the correspondence with $\mathcal{ALC}^{\top,\text{id},\cap,\neg,-}$ mentioned above; see Theorem~\ref{app:th:coNP-gbool} in Appendix~\ref{sec:app-atemporal}.